openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 	// +kubebuilder:validation:Pattern=`^/.*?/vm/.*?`
 	// +optional
 	Template string `json:"template,omitempty"`

+	// affinity holds the VMGroup and the HostGroup names in vCenter corresponds to
+	// a vm-host group of type Virtual Machine and Host respectively.
+Is also
+	// contains the VMHostRule which is an affinity vm-host rule in vCenter.
+	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
+	// +kubebuilder:validation:Optional
+	// +optional
+	Affinity VSphereFailureDomainAffinity `json:"affinity,omitempty"`
+}

+// VSphereFailureDomainAffinity contains the vCenter cluster vm-host group (virtual machine and host types)
+// and the vm-host affinity rule that together creates a affinity configuration for vm-host based zonal.
+// This configuration within vCenter creates the required association between a failure domain, virtual machines
+// and ESXi hosts to create a vm-host based zone. type VSphereFailureDomainAffinity struct {
+	// vmGroup is the name of the vm-host group of type virtual machine within vCenter for this failure domain.
+	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
+	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
+	// +kubebuilder:validation:MaxLength=80
+	// +optional
+	VMGroup string `json:"vmGroup,omitempty"`

+	// hostGroup is the name of the vm-host group of type host within vCenter for this failure domain.
+	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
+	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
+	// +kubebuilder:validation:MaxLength=80
+	// +optional
+	HostGroup string `json:"hostGroup,omitempty"`

+	// vmHostRule is the name of the affinity vm-host rule within vCenter for this failure domain.
+	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
+	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
+	// +kubebuilder:validation:MaxLength=80
+	// +optional
+	VMHostRule string `json:"vmHostRule,omitempty"`
 }

 // VSpherePlatformVCenterSpec stores the vCenter connection fields.
 // This is used by the vSphere CCM. type VSpherePlatformVCenterSpec struct {